pmitev/UPPMAX-Singularity-workshop/docs/build_container.md

 # Building your first container

-In this simple example we will build Singularity container that will run the following programs `fortune | cowsay | lolcat` by installing all necessary libraries and packages withing Ubuntu 16.04 Linux distribution setup.
+In this simple example we will build Singularity container that will run the following programs `fortune | cowsay | lolcat` by installing all necessary libraries and packages within Ubuntu 16.04 Linux distribution setup.

 ## Simple Singularity definition file